 - Enough breast volume to maintain reasonable projection once lifted (if there is any question, we may suggest an implant to maintain or even increase your breast projection and volume after lifting)

-- General good health, meaning you do not have major uncorrected cardiovascular, respiratory, kidney or other major organ conditions
+- General good health, meaning you do not have major uncorrected cardiovascular, respiratory, kidney diseases or other major organ conditions

 - No masses on breast examination – if you have a significant family history of breast cancer or are over 30 we will request a preoperative mammogram if you have not had one within a year